Some of the most frequently asked questions

 7. Is financial aid available?

-8. Are coaches trained in first aid and CPR?
+8. Are coaches screened and trained in first aid and CPR?

 Please look for the RedCross certification logo on the coaches' pages.